AjayrajSingh/topaz/app/dashboard/misc_build_files/README.txt

-1. Place 'dashboard' into //packages/gn/
+1. Place 'fuchsia_build_status' into //packages/gn/

 2. Edit //packages/gn/modules to include "dashboard" in the "imports" section.